 Choose Salons from a variety of topics, all of which are populated with texts for reading and discussion.

 A Paul Krugman article was studied for concentrations of interest and controversy.
-Through the natural language processing (LSP) database of DocuScope, a tool developed by co-founder David Kaufer, hotspots and political leanings were identified in participants’ comments.
+Through natural language processing and DocuScope, a tool developed by co-founder David Kaufer, hotspots and political leanings were identified in participants’ comments.

 For a set period of time, participants work on their own, reading, highlighting, and commenting.